proxytranslation/user-docs/dashboard2/publishwebsite/integration-guide/cloudfront.md

     - Under *Headers* select *Include the following headers*
     - Select the headers provided by the Publish wizard under *Cache Based on Selected Request Headers*
     - Ensure *Object caching* is set to *Use origin cache headers*.
 4. In the *Settings* section, just a bit further down, add the *Alternative domain name (CNAME)* as specified by the Publish wizard.
-In our case, it's `example.com`
+In our case, it's `example.com`.
+Note that an SSL certificate will also be necessary for serving via HTTPS.
 5. Click *Create distribution*
 6. Navigate back to the *Distributions* section and select the newly created Distribution from the list.
 You'll be navigated to the details page of the Distribution that has multiple tabs.
 7. On the *General* tab, ensure that an SSL certificate is available.
 If not, create and upload one.